 Personal waste (such as used tissues) and disposable cleaning cloths should be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste.
 This should be put aside for at least 72 hours before being put in your usual property waste bin.
 Other household waste can be disposed of as normal.
 You will notice that around your accommodation building we have signage regarding social distancing and that our teams are disinfecting high traffic touch points, such as door handles, lifts and bannisters more regularly.

-If you are contacted by your local public health body (track and trace) to alert you that you have had recent contact with someone who has tested positive for COVID-19, you must inform your property manager via your property email address.
+If you are contacted by your local public health body or via the NHS COVID-19 App (Test and Trace) to alert you that you have had recent contact with someone who has tested positive for COVID-19, you must inform your property manager via the property email address.

 What if I become unwell whilst living at the property?

-The Government advises that you should self-isolate in your room or studio if you have a high temperature (if you don’t have a thermometer check if you feel hot to touch on your chest or back) or you have a new, continuous cough (which means you are coughing repeatedly).
+The Government advises that you should self-isolate in your room or studio if you have a high temperature (if you don’t have a thermometer check if you feel hot to touch on your chest or back), experience a loss of taste or smell, or you have a new, continuous cough (which means you are coughing repeatedly).
 Please read the NHS’s advice on COVID-19 and its advice on self-isolation in student accommodation here.
 You should only leave your accommodation to get tested.
 Inform your property team via your property email address and they will contact you with further information regarding self-isolation in your property and support available to you.